Roscoe Lee Browne: Acting

-His stage success brought him to the attention of producer Leland Hayward, and in 1964 he began a regular stint as a cast member on Hayward's satirical NBC-TV series That Was the Week That Was.
-Starting in the late 1960s, Browne was a frequent guest star on TV in both comedy and dramatic shows such as Mannix, All in the Family, Maude, Good Times, Sanford and Son, A Different World and dozens of others.
 In 1980, he guest-starred in an episode of Benson with Robert Guillaume.
 Later that year, he joined the regular cast of Bensons parent show Soap where he played Saunders, the erudite butler who replaces Benson.
-Browne appeared as Professor Foster on The Cosby Show in 1986, winning a Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series.
+Browne also appeared as Professor Foster on The Cosby Show in 1986, winning a Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series.

 He and fellow actor Anthony Zerbe toured the United States with their poetry performance piece Behind the Broken Words.
 It included readings of poetry, some of it written by Browne, as well as performances of comedy and dramatic works.

 Browne found additional success performing in the plays of August Wilson, both on Broadway and at the Pittsburgh Public Theater.
 He was described as having "a baritone voice like a sable coat", speaking with a strong mid-Atlantic accent.
 To someone who once said he sounded "too white", Browne replied, "I'm sorry, I once had a white maid."
 Four years before his death, Browne narrated a series of WPA slave narratives in the HBO film, Unchained Memories (2003).